 Especially small organic molecules carrying π -conjugated systems are promising structures for many applications such as dye-sensitized solar cells, OLEDs, OFETs, optical systems, opto-electronic devices and sensor technology (Ferreira, Costa, Gonçalves, Belsley, & Raposo, 2017; Frath, Massue, Ulrich, & Ziessel, 2014).
-In addition to these, it is also encountered in the fields of biology, medicine, biomedical, pharmacy, mining and environmental engineering.
+In addition to these, they are also encountered in the fields of biology, medicine, biomedical, pharmacy, mining and engineering (Frath et al., 2014).
 Among these applications, fluorescent sensors are of great interest for the detection of anions or cations due to their high sensitivity-selectivity and portable use in the literature (Chen, Xue, Gao, Yang, & Zang, 2020).
 Figure 14 shows the different application areas of fluorescent sensors.
 Thanks to the excellent fluorescent and electrochemical properties of these molecules, their use in these areas is increasing day by day.